-SPSS Modeler Server Connections
+SPSS Modeler Server connections

 You must specify a connection to each SPSS Modeler Server on your network that you want to administer.
 You must then log in to each server.
-Although the server connection is remembered across Modeler Administration Console sessions, the login credentials are not.
-You must log in every time you start Modeler Administration Console.
+Although the server connection is remembered across Modeler Administration Console sessions in IBM SPSS Deployment Manager, the login credentials are not.
+You must log in every time you start IBM SPSS Deployment Manager.